SPELLMAGIC545/ESP32-MAC-ADDRESS-SURVEY/README.md

-The programs that survey mac address about ESP WROOM 32 .
-Just run it at Arduino IDE.
+These are the programs that survey the MAC address of the ESP WROOM 32.
+Simply run it in the Arduino IDE.